 Being relatively new to Vancouver the first time I participated with my students in the 8KM School Challenge, I was mesmerized by the scenery and the energy along the course.
-I, myself, had run in a number of races over the years, including triathlons and marathons, but for my students, this was a first experience EVER of participating in such a community event.
+I had run in a number of other races over the years, including triathlons and marathons, but for my students, this was a first experience EVER of participating in such a community event.
 The awe on their faces at the starting line, and their sense of achievement and empowerment at the finish line was palpable.
 It was fantastic!

 In terms of a changing running scene, I think we’re seeing a huge increase in the number of recreational runners who are lacing up their shoes and getting out there; it’s awesome!